acoli-repo/ud-annotatrix/README.md

 ### as a static file

 Run a copy of UD Annotatrix without the server backend from a static file.
 This version does __not__ have a server backend, so [some features](#features) will be unavailable.
 Uploaded databases will be saved into `localStorage`.
 Navigate your browser to `file:///path/to/ud-annotatrix/index.html`.

-### serving static files

-Serve up a copy of the UD Annotatrix static site.
-This version does __not__ have a server backend, so [some features](#features) will be unavailable.
-Uploaded databases will be saved into `localStorage`.
-To start the server, `cd` to the project directory root and run `python -m http.server`.
-The files should be available at `localhost:8000`.

-If you want to host the static files, you can do so by

 ### remote (static) files